-An existing DeviceLink profile can be optimized based on measured color values by using a test chart of your choice (can be created with ColorAnt/Custom Chart).
-The test chart needs to be converted from source to target profile using the original DeviceLink profile and printed on the target printer.
+An existing DeviceLink profile can be optimized based on measured color values by using a test chart of your choice (can be created with ColorAnt/Custom Chart, see video turorial below).
+The iterationtest chart needs to be converted from source to target profile using the original DeviceLink profile and printed on the target printer.
 The measured color values of the printed test chart are then used to improve the conversion in order to achieve lower color differences and a more accurate reproduction of the source color space.
 Based on the measured values, it is automatically determined whether the target values are reached (which are determined by the source and target profiles) and a correction is made for deviations.
 Iteration is therefore particularly useful in proofing situations with absolute or relative colorimetric rendering intents.
 Perceptive rendering intents can also be used as a special feature of DeviceLink iteration in CoPrA.
 The iteration calculates a new DeviceLink profile based on the original DeviceLink profile and the measured values.
 The new profile can be reinserted for iteration until the desired result is achieved.

 - Iterate requires a DeviceLink license.